Step 1: Find specialists

 Step 4: After the appointment

-After each appointment, I write down all the notes I took during the appointment in my computer.
+After each appointment, I write down all the notes I took during my office visit.

-I compare which questions have already been answered and which are still open.
-Then I create a new list for the next appointment with the still open questions.
+I look for questions that remain open.
+Then I create a new list for the next appointment with all unanswered questions.

-Should the report contain any errors I ask for readjustment.
+If the report contains any errors, I ask for readjustment.